Andrew Ridgeley: Wham!

 By 1985, Ridgeley had developed a reputation in the tabloid press as a drunken party animal at nightclubs; the British tabloids referred to him as "Animal Andy" and "Randy Andy".
-He was ordered to leave the official party at the end of the Live Aid concert in 1985 for his wild behaviour.

 In 1986, "The Edge of Heaven" became Wham!'s fourth and final U.K. No. 1 single.
-With Michael keen to move into a more adult market, the duo broke up after a farewell concert dubbed "The Final" in front of 72,000 people at Wembley Stadium on Saturday, 28 June 1986.
+With Michael keen to move into a more adult market, the duo broke up after a farewell concert dubbed "The Final" in front of 72,000 people at Wembley Stadium on 28 June 1986.